mnl359/workshop-terraform/README.md

-# AWS Application Deployment using Terraform, Ansible and CircleCI
+# Wordpress Application Deployment using Terraform, Ansible and CircleCI to AWS

 In the following notes I want to show you how to deploy Wordpress Web Application to AWS using Terraform, Ansible and CircleCI.

 Long explanation on Medium.
 Comming soon...

+**Tools needed in your workstation to follow this tutorial**

+- Git
+- VS Code (or any other Text Editor, IDE)

 **Terraform Variables**